 "My students have taught me that online learning can be highly effective.
 Every semester, I walk away impressed with what they achieve through their tenacity and hard work."

-Dr. Stephen Bushardt, a professor at UT Tyler, has over 32 years of experience.
+Dr. Stephen Bushardt, a professor at UT Tyler, has more than three decades of experience.
 He also teaches in the university’s online MBA program.

 Which classes do you teach online?

 Management 5320: "Leading and Managing People"